 All Master's courses in Political Science must be registered manually by the Department, they will not appear in Studentweb.
 Contact your international coordinator at UiO.

 Bachelor's degree in Political Science or similar.

 - are to be handed in three times

 - should be a reflection on to the readings of the relevant week (there are five weeks)

 - should apply the theoretical discussions of the week to an empirical example

-- will be the starting point for the discussions in the seminars that week
+- will be the starting point for the discussions in the lectures that week

 Students have to pass all the response papers to sit for the exam.
 All response papers have to be submitted in the same semester.

 If you are ill or have another valid reason for being absent from the compulsory activities, your absence may be approved or the compulsory activity may be postponed.